 Rumble strutting is a sign of aggression and is common in groups of guinea pigs when dominance is being established.
 It’s important to be observant during this behaviour as your piggies may end up fighting.

 To calm fighting guinea pigs, the safest and most effective way is to carefully place a blanket over the top of them.
-This calms them down and distracts them as they become more concerned over finding the way out.
+This calms them down and distracts them as they become more concerned about finding a way out.

 If you have fighting guinea pigs then it may be necessary to separate them either for a short time or permanently.